lilinglu/Configure-a-Jupyter-Data-Science-Notebook-Server-on-AWS/README.md

     Verify that the fingerprint in the message and type yes to continue

-## Create an Amazon EC2 instance
+## Step 3: Create an Amazon EC2 instance
 1. Register a AWS acount.
 2. Create Key Pairs on EC2 dashboard.
 3. Create Security Groups on EC2 dashboard.
 4. Launch a t2.micro instance.
-## Configure my own jupyter data science notebook server on AWS.
+## Step 4: Configure my own jupyter data science notebook server on AWS.
 1. Running on my AWS Operating System.

    `ssh ubuntu@<IPv4 Public IP>`